hollyyfc/Streamlit_LLM/README.md

 # ✨ AI Storyteller
-## A Streamlit app powered by HuggingFace LLM
+## -- A Streamlit App Powered by HuggingFace LLM

 Stuck with a severe case of writer's block?
 Have the setting you envisioned but paralyzed with too many options for continuing the story?
 Try [AI Storyteller](https://hollyyfc-aistoryteller.streamlit.app/)!
 Be it a poem, novel or creative essay, we've got your back to help you get over the hump.
 A little assistance can unleash a lot of creativity.